Agatha of Sicily: Veneration

 After the Reformation era, Agatha was retained in the calendar of the Church of England's Book of Common Prayer with her feast on 5 February.
 Several Church of England parish churches are dedicated in her honor.

-A feast day to honor Agatha on 5 February was given final authorization in the Episcopal Church in 2022.
+A feast day on 5 February was given final authorization in the Episcopal Church in 2022.
 The translation of her relics is commemorated on 10 March and 17 August.

 Festival of Saint Agatha in Catania

-The Festival of Saint Agatha in Catania is a major festival in the region, it takes place during the first five days of February.
-The Catania Cathedral (also known as Cattedrale di Sant'Agata) is dedicated in her honor.
+The Festival of Saint Agatha in Catania is a major one in the region, it takes place during the first five days of February.
+The Cathedral of Saint Agatha is dedicated to her.